xuankimtran/docs-1/pages/katalon-studio/docs/spy-web-utility.md

 6. Click on the **Save** button to add captured objects to **Object Repository**.

-7. Check on those captured objects in the left pane that you would like to save into Katalon Studio.

-    The structure of your **Object Repository** is displayed on the right pane.
-Select the folder to add the captured objects.
-Click **OK** when done.
+7. Your captured objects now show in the Object Repository window.
+The objects are displayed in the left pane.
+Select your save folder from the right pane.
+Click OK when done.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/spy-web-utility/KS-Add-element-to-object-repository.png" width=70% alt="Add Element to object repository">